akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 This list of attributes is not exhaustive and may need to be adapted depending on your online translation solution and the information required to perform a translation project.
 :::

-Once the translation attribute group and attributes have been created, Julia needs to assign the `Translations` attribute group to all existing `families`.
+Once the `Translation` attribute group and its attributes have been created, Julia needs to assign the `Translations` attribute group to all existing families.

 :::tips
 Julia can do this by using this [bulk action](https://help.akeneo.com/pim/serenity/articles/product-mass-actions.html) process: